byuweb/byu-news-components/README.md

 # BYU News Components

 > Web components to consume the BYU News API.
+A new release will be published the last Friday of each month.

 # CDN Integration
 These component are in the BYU CDN.
 You can include them on your website with these tags in the head: